WebAssembly/tool-conventions/Signatures.md

 If a signature covers the entire module (i.e. there is only one part), the delimiter is optional.

-However, its absence prevents additional sections to be added and signed later.
+However, its absence prevents additional sections from being added and signed later.

 ## Signature data

 The signature data is a concatenation of the following:

 - An identifier representing the version of the specification the module was signed with.
+- An identifier representing the content type (`0x01` for WebAssembly modules).
 - An identifier representing the hash function whose output will be signed.
 - A sequence of hashes and their signatures.

-A hash is computed for all the parts to be signed:
+Hashes are computed using a rolling hash.
+Instead of hashing each part independently, the hash state accumulates across all parts:

+- `h1 = H(p1‖d1)`
+- `h2 = H(p1‖d1‖p2‖d2)`
-`hn = H(pn‖dn)`
+- `hn = H(p1‖d1‖p2‖d2‖…‖pn‖dn)`

+Each hash `hi` represents a commitment to all content from the beginning of the module up to and including delimiter `di`.

 A signature is computed on the concatenation of these hashes:

 `hashes = h1 ‖ h2 ‖ … ‖ hn`

-`s = Sign(k, "wasmsig" ‖ spec_version ‖ hash_id ‖ hashes)`
+`s = Sign(k, "wasmsig" ‖ spec_version ‖ content_type ‖ hash_fn ‖ hashes)`

 One or more signatures can be associated with `hashes`, allowing multiple parties to sign the same data.